Ian A. Cook, M.D.

 Dr. Cook was the Founding Director of the Transcranial Magnetic Stimulation Treatment Service at UCLA, and in March 2009, he treated the first patient at UCLA with TMS, bringing that FDA-approved approach for treating depression to his program in Los Angeles. (video here).
 In 2013, he was elected to the Board of Directors of the newly-formed Clinical TMS Society, and in 2013 and 2014 served co-Chair of its Clinical Standards Committee.
 In 2016, he was appointed as a staff psychiatrist at the West Los Angeles VA Medical Center to mentor and support the growth of a TMS service at that facility.

 He is an Attending Physician in the Resnick Neuropsychiatric Hospital; over his 20+ years on the UCLA faculty, he has attended on the Adult Inpatient Service, in the General Outpatient and Mood Disorders Clinics, in the Adult Partial Hospital Program, on the Geriatric Inpatient ward, and on the Consultation-Liaison Psychiatry service at the UCLA Medical Center.
-Dr. Cook served as a psychiatric consultant to the new UCLA Hand Transplantation Service.
+Dr. Cook has served as a psychiatric consultant to the UCLA Hand Transplantation Service since its inception.

 Dr. Cook has held numerous other leadership positions at UCLA and outside the University.
 At the David Geffen School of Medicine, he served as Chair of the Faculty of the School and of the Faculty Executive Committee (2011-2013).
 He was Chief of Staff of the Resnick Neuropsychiatric Hospital and chaired its Professional Staff Executive Committee (2011-2013).